KcRobin9/MM1-Map-Editor/docs/tutorials/blender_waypoints.md

 ---

+*UPDATE*: the sections below needs to be updated.
+Recently a `Waypoint Editor` panel has been implemented which is more user friendly, there you also find dedicated buttons for e.g. `load waypoints from racedata`

 ## Loading Waypoints from Race Data

 **`Shift + R`** - Loads waypoints from the `race_data` dictionary (if available) in your script.